StToupin/libft-pwner/README.md

 # libft-pwner

-Because passing the Moulinette doesn't mean that your code free of bugs.
+Because passing the Moulinette doesn't mean that your code is free of bugs.

 Usage:
 1. Go to "libft-pwner" folder.